Ysilven/animepahe-auto-download-script/README.md

 ### Animepahe Auto Download Script

-> This is a JavaScript automation script for animepahe.(ru|org|com), not a batch downloader.
-It’s compatible with any Tampermonkey-supported browser (e.g., Chrome, Firefox, Safari, Brave) on all devices.
-For mobile, use a browser like Kiwi Browser that supports Chrome extensions for Tampermonkey.
+> Introducing a JavaScript automation script designed for animepahe.(ru·org·com).
+This script doesn't function as a batch downloader but excels in automating multiple links with its rich feature set.
+It seamlessly integrates with any browser that supports Tampermonkey, including popular options like Chrome, Firefox, Safari, and Brave.
+For mobile users, a browser like Kiwi Browser, which supports Chrome extensions for Tampermonkey, is recommended.

-#### Status: Currently Working
+#### Status: Currently Working - v.0.0.3

 #### Prerequisites
  - Use Google Chrome or any browser of your choice that supports the Tampermonkey extension.